exercism/website-copy/tracks/bash/exercises/raindrops/mentoring.md

 ## Static analysis & linting

-[ShellCheck (https://shellcheck.net/)](https://shellcheck.net/) by Vidar Holen is a stable pre 1.0 tool that provides a set of clear, editable rationales for each type of detected issue.
-Other less problematic recommendations can also be requested:
+[ShellCheck (https://shellcheck.net/)](https://shellcheck.net/) by Vidar Holen is a tool that detects common issues Other less problematic recommendations can also be requested:

 ```
 $ shellcheck <file>